samghelms/similar_eqs_senior_proj/report/writeup.md

 `f(x) = x + y^2 = ax + b`

-The same applied to inline equations like `ax + b = 700x + z, ax + c = \theta + z`, which would be split into `ax + b = 700x + z` and `ax + c = \theta + z`
+The same rules apply to inline equations like `ax + b = 700x + z, ax + c = \theta + z`, which would be split into `ax + b = 700x + z` and `ax + c = \theta + z` (once again, these would actually be token lists in practice).

-After such expressions have been handled, the equations are split on equalities.
-I use a list of {INS_NUM} equalities from KaTeX to find {CONTINUE} equalities to split on.
-I only split when the equality is not within a left and right bracket-type character (like "{" and "}").
+2. After expressions have been handled, equations are split on relations.
+I use a list of relations from KaTeX (`data/relation_list.json`) to find relations to split on.
+I only split when the relation is not within a left and right bracket-type character (like "{" and "}", see full list of right and left symbols in `open_list.json` and `close_list.json`).

-Example:
+Example (stylized for clarity):

 `f(x) + y = 100x^2` => `f(x) + y` and `100x^2`

-### Completeness heuristics.

-What do I mean by a "complete" expression?
-Without wading into a philosophical argument about the meaning of matehmatical symbols, I will define a "complete" expression as one that has some sort of operator and at least two variables or numbers.  {INS_MORE}
+(Actual example from the code)

+`split(tokenize_and_fix_macros("5 = 6 \\\\ = 6 + 7"))`

+Results in the following pairs:

+`[[['5'], ['6'], ['6', '+', '7']]]`

+Location in codebase: `split.py`.
+Tests in `test_split.py`

+### Heuristics for finding useful pairs

+Once we have tokenized and split our equations, we need to determine which of these expression pairs are worth keeping.
+One way to do this would be to just use a term-frequency-inverse-document-frequency (tf-idf) similarity score for each equation pair, setting some arbitrary cutoff.

-#### TF-IDF versus a shallow parse
+#### TF-IDF
+If you want to use tf-idf scores, you can with the data in `all_eqs` -- just read in the 'tokenized_equation_filtered' field from the json objects, rather than the 'aligned' field.

+#### Other metrics

+I wanted to use the parsing abilities I have developed to develop another sort of metric.
+In `suitable.py`, I have implemented a test that checks if a math expression has more than one variables/symbol/number and at least one operator (something like a plus sign).
+I use this as the metric to create the dataset in `all_eqs`.

+As an example, this test would return True for the following (tokenized) expression:

+`['x', '+', '1.0', '900', '\\theta', '\\int']`

+But If you removed the '+', it would return false.

+Additionally, it will only count operators if they are on the "inside" of the expression, so that things like the following list of tokens don't count.

+`['+', '1.0', '900', '\\theta', '\\int']`

+Location in codebase: `suitable.py`.
+Tests in `test_suitable.py`

 ### Stoplisting

 There are some tokens that add nothing to the mathematical meaning of the expression, such as `\begin{align}`.
 In addition, comments inside of `\text` tags, though perhaps pertaining to the equation, end up distracting from the meanining as well, since, to the model, anything character inside the `\text` looks like a variable.

-One avenue to explore could be tokenizing text inside of `\text` tags as words, but I have decided to just exclude `\text` and all children for the purposes of this project.
-Symbols and variables are closer to the heart of meanining in mathematical expressions, and seem to me to be safer for the time being.
+Sometimes people do just use `\text` tags to make a variable look a certain way: I wanted to keep as many of these as possible, so I struck a balance where I only excluded `\text` tags and their children (anything within {} brackets) when there were more than 4 tokens within the brackets ({}).

 Example:

+The following expression:

+`filter_tokens(['\\int', '\\text', '{', 'x', '}', '\\text', '{', 'h', 'i', 't', 'h', 'e', 'r', 'e', '}', 'x', '+', 'y'])`

+Results in:

+`['\\int', '\\text', '{', 'x', '}', 'x', '+', 'y']`

+The first text tag is kept since it is relatively harmless, surrounding a variable to make it look differently.
+The second text tag surrounds a fully fledged expression, and thus gets pruned.

-Location in codebase:
+Location in codebase: `filter_equations.py`.
+Tests in `test_filter_equations.py`

 ### Normalization

-LaTeX allows you to write expressions like `\int_{x+y}^5` and `\int^5_{x+y}` and get equivalent representations. `normalize` makes it so that the `^` and any of its dependents always come before `_` and its dependents.
+LaTeX allows you to write expressions like `\int_{x+y}^5` and `\int^5_{x+y}` and get equivalent representations. `^` and any of its dependents always come before `_` and its dependents.
+I considered implementing a function to normalize these types of expressions, but thinking about the state of the art in NLP modeling made me decide against it.
+When we tokenize a natural lanuage sentence like "The man was buying groceries and walking a dog", we don't worry about the fact that it is equivalent to "The man was walking a dog and buying groceries".
+Not needing to worry about this makes the models more flexible, easier to train (fewer pre-processing steps), and generally better, in my opinion.

-# The Results
+# Some metrics

 - table with: number of equations parsed, total number of equations (success rate).
 Maybe compare a few methods.

-- matt's embeddings (graph)

-- tf-idf (graph)
+## TF-IDF similarity between identified pairs of equations versus random pairs

+One way to evaluate how useful this process of splitting on relations is by checking the term-frequency-inverse-document-frequency similarity scores between the pairs of equations, and comparing these socres with randomly assigned pairs of equations.
+We would expect that equations identified via equals sings would have a pretty high similarity to each other, on average, since people tend to repeat tokens on either side of a relation ($x + 6 = x + 3 + 3$, for example).

+The following histogram compares the similiarity scores for the two across a sample of 100,000 equations.
+A higher score on the x axis means equations are more similar.

+{INS HIS 1}

+You can see, based on this graph, that the probability of a pair of equations identified through the methodology laid out in this report being similar is much higher than that of a random pair.

+It is a bit hard to see what the distribution of pairs identified through my methods is like since TF-IDF has such a higher peak.
+Plotted alone, the graph is more or less normally distributed.
+This is encouraging, since we would expect some sort of natural gradient to how similar equation are, and yet also expect many to be very similar (but not *too* similar).

+{INS HIS 2}

 # Bibliography